oneeka510-cmd/LangChain-RAG-Chatbot/README.md

 This repository is not just a collection of RAG projects.
 It is a record of the progression from understanding basic retrieval concepts to building increasingly capable and reliable knowledge-grounded AI systems.

-Each version focuses on solving limitations discovered in the previous one while keeping the implementation understandable and educational.
+Each version focuses on solving limitations discovered in the previous one while keeping the implementation understandable.